ejpsoil/soildata-assimilation-guidance/docs/code-listsExtension.md

 for the Zinc item.

 With more advanced software like SKOSMOS, a mid-layer mechanism is necessary to translate the URIs declared in the RDF into the corresponding pages or services.
+More about this topic in the [Identification](identification.md) document.